-Every year Rossotrudnichestvo and its foreign representative offices organize and host cultural, educational, scientific and methodological activities that are focused on promoting the Russian language and stimulating foreign citizens to study it, on supporting the national Russian language studies and improving the teaching of the Russian language in their host countries.
+Every year, Rossotrudnichestvo and its foreign representative offices organize and host cultural, educational, scientific and methodological activities focused on promoting the Russian language and stimulating foreign citizens to study it, by supporting the national Russian language studies and improving the teaching of the Russian language in their countries of residence.

 Pursuant to the Request of the President of Russia from February 21, 2011 No. 446, Rossotrudnichestvo took an active role in organizing and holding the universal Russian Language Day overseas.

 In 2013, more than 300 integrated events were held in 70 countries.
-More than 200 news agencies, print and electronic media agencies, leading television and radio channels have provided support in Russian and foreign languages for humanitarian activities devoted to the Russian Language Day in these countries.
+Over 200 news agencies, print and electronic media agencies, leading television and radio channels have provided support in Russian and foreign languages for humanitarian activities dedicated to the Russian Language Day in these countries.

-In 2014, foreign representative offices of Rossotrudnichestvo will also hold integrated activities to celebrate the Russian Language Day, where among other things Rossotrudnichestvo will give out its departmental awards to about 150 national partners and partner organizations in the area of preserving and promoting the Russian language abroad.
+In 2014, foreign representative offices of Rossotrudnichestvo also held integrated activities celebrating the Russian Language Day.
+Rossotrudnichestvo gave out its departmental awards to about 150 national partners and partner organizations in the area of preserving and promoting the Russian language abroad.

-In 2015, Russian Centres of Science and Culture abroad and some partner organizations held more than 500 the Russian language activities.
-64 of them were complex activities such as science and practical conferences, methodical seminars for Russian language teachers, opened lessons, round tables, festivals of Russian poetry, theatre performances, literary and musical evenings, virtual excursions, demonstrations of modern and classical films, books of Russian publishers, poetic master classes and other.
+In 2015, Russian Centers for Science and Culture abroad and some partner organizations conducted more than 500 Russian language activities.
+64 of them were complex activities such as science and practical conferences, methodical seminars for Russian language teachers, opened lessons, round tables, festivals of Russian poetry, theatre performances, literary and musical evenings, virtual excursions, demonstrations of modern and classical films, books of Russian publishers, poetic master classes and others.